THE ITALIAN LANGUAGE TODAY

 It is one of the Romance or Neolatine languages, this means that it derives from the Latin spoken in ancient Rome (and until now in the Catholic Church), such as Spanish, French, Portuguese, Romanian, and other minor languages.

 It was formed and evolved by the Florentine vernacular written and spoken in Tuscany in the Middle Ages and during the Renaissance.

-It is spoken as mother tongue by approximately 60 million o Italians and by about 4 million Italians living abroad.
+It is spoken as mother tongue by approximately 60 million of Italians and by about 4 million of Italians living abroad.
 It is one of the most spoken languages in other countries by about 3 million people.
-Italian is spoken as a second language in Malta, Albania, Monaco, Corsica, and in the neighboring territories of France, Slovenia, Croatia, and Austria.
+Italian is spoken as second language in Malta, Albania, Monaco, Corsica, and in the neighboring territories of France, Slovenia, Croatia, and Austria.